Register a Patient

 Patients/caretakers enroll through the REDCap portal, https://www.pfic.org/registry.
 Upon signing the informed consent to participate, participants can then enter their information, complete surveys, and upload health records.

-As an alternative to electronic consent, prospective participants can download a paper version of the consent at this link and return the signed consent to PN via regular mail or email.
+As an alternative to electronic consent, prospective participants can download a paper version of the consent and return the signed consent to PN via regular mail or email.
 Please email the registry coordinator if you request a paper copy of the informed consent.

 What is the Registry?